treytomes/ai-npc/README.md

 Ollama can be installed from Linux with a single curl command that runs a bash script.

 My initial stab at solving this (with lots of AI coding help) will first check to see if a local Ollama is installed.
 It will download the Ollama server, install it to a local app storage folder, then run it and download the qwen2.5-0.5b model into itself.
+You can review the code in the `features/01-ollama-management` branch to see this at work.